 Homework - Parent/Guardian Role: Parents/Guardians must be aware and supportive of their child's homework requirements and effort.
-They are expected to actively check and review homework, sign their child's planner each night and to let the advisor know if their child is struggling with homework.
-Parents/Guardians may assist students with their homework, but should never do it for them.
+They are expected to actively check and review homework and to let the advisor know if their child is struggling with homework.
+Parents/Guardians may assist students with their homework, but should never do it for them to ensure that students are mastering standards for themselves.